National Association of Attorneys General

 He has worked closely with the attorney general’s office, the State Law Enforcement Division, every sheriff, the Police Chief’s Association, victim’s advocacy groups and all 16 solicitors.
 Together, they are actively advancing legislative priorities to ensure South Carolina is the safest place to live, work, and raise a family.
 This coalition has been successful in passing crucial public safety legislation, such as the Ashley Hall bill and Emma’s Law.

 Wilson joined the National Guard immediately after graduating from college.
 He was called to serve in Iraq where he led troops through enemy fire and earned the Combat Action Badge.
-Today, he continues his military service by providing legal support for soldiers and assisting in the prosecution of military crimes as a Lt.
-Colonel in the Judge Advocate General Corps.
+Today, he continues his military service by providing legal support for soldiers and assisting in the prosecution of military crimes as a lieutenant colonel in the Judge Advocate General Corps.

 He is a graduate of Francis Marion University and the University of South Carolina School of Law.
 Wilson and his wife, Jennifer, have two young children, Michael and Anna Grace.